Fig. 1: Micrometer.

 Fig. 2: Micrometer example.

-To use a micrometer yourself, check out our interactive micrometer experiment (link and content needed).
+To use a micrometer yourself, check out our interactive micrometer experiment on our ISE page.